abhiksingla/Q-learning-Gridworld/README.md

 If on Ubuntu you can install tkinter for python2.7 with ``$ sudo apt-get install python-tk``

 # Usage
 Run `python Learner.py <Number of Rows> <Number of Columns>` in terminal to see the the bot in action.
 It'll find the optimal strategy pretty fast (like in 15 seconds).
-Number of Rows and Columns should be greater than 5*5.
-Add more obstacles and terminal states modifying `World.py`.
+Number of Rows and Columns should be greater than (5*5).
+Add more obstacles and terminal states by modifying `World.py`.

 # Credit
 This is code is highly based on [Youtube Tutorial](https://youtu.be/A5eihauRQvo) by [Siraj Raval](https://github.com/llSourcell).